Approved by the President

-This policy pertains to institutional scholarships funded and administered by SUNY Oneonta, the State University College at Oneonta Foundation and the College at Oneonta Alumni Association.
+This policy pertains to institutional scholarships funded and administered by SUNY Oneonta, the SUNY Oneonta Foundation and the SUNY Oneonta Alumni Association.

-SUNY Oneonta has adopted this policy to formalize the college’s practices related to general scholarship eligibility, awarding and renewability.
+SUNY Oneonta has adopted this policy to formalize the university's practices related to general scholarship eligibility, awarding and renewability.

 Applicability of Policy